George Rapp: George Rapp and the Harmony Society

 In 1791, George Rapp said, "I am a prophet and I am called to be one" in front of the civil affairs official in Maulbronn, Germany, who promptly had him imprisoned for two days and threatened with exile if he did not cease preaching.
 To the great consternation of church and state authorities, this peasant from Iptingen had become the outspoken leader of several thousand Separatists in the southern German duchy of Württemberg.
 In 1798, Rapp and his group of followers had further distanced themselves from mainstream society.
 In the Lomersheimer Declaration, written in 1798, Rapp's followers refused to serve in the military or attend Lutheran schools.
 By 1802, the Separatists had grown in number to about 12,000 and the Württemberg government decided that they were a dangerous threat to social order.
 Rapp was summoned to Maulbronn for an interrogation and the government confiscated Separatist books.
 When released in 1803, Rapp told his followers to pool their assets and follow him on a journey for safety to the "land of Israel" in the United States, and soon over 800 people were living with him there.

 The initial move scattered the followers and reduced Rapp's original group of 12,000 to many fewer persons.
 In 1804, Rapp was able to secure a large tract of land in Pennsylvania and started his first commune.
-This first commune, 'Harmonie', (Harmony), Butler County, Pennsylvania, soon grew to a population of about 800, and was highly profitable.
+This first commune, Harmonie, (Harmony, Pennsylvania, soon grew to a population of about 800, and was highly profitable.
 At Harmony, the Harmony Society was formally organized on February 15, 1805, and its members contracted to hold all property in common and to submit to spiritual and material leadership by Rapp and associates.
 In 1807, celibacy was advocated as the preferred custom of the community in an attempt to purify themselves for the coming Millennium.

 In 1814, the society sold their first town in Pennsylvania to Mennonites for 10 times the amount originally paid for the land, and the entire commune moved out west to Indiana where their new town was also known as Harmony.
-Ten years after the move to Indiana the commune moved again, this time it returned to Pennsylvania and named their town 'Ökonomie', Economy.
+Ten years after the move to Indiana the commune moved again, this time it returned to Pennsylvania and named their town Ökonomie,' Economy.
 The Indiana settlement was sold to Robert Owen, at which point it was renamed New Harmony, Indiana.

 George Rapp lived out his remaining days in the town of Economy, Pennsylvania, until August 7, 1847, when he died at the age of 89.